14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/black-coffee-original-candle?variant=42443957207121)
     Availability: Available
     Price: $64.95 USD
-- [Pumpkin Spice Latte Original Candle](https://affinatiliving.com/products/pumpkin-spice-latte-original-candle): Pumpkin Spice Latte Original Candle – 10 oz Embrace the essence of fall with the cozy aroma of our Pumpkin Spice Latte Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The fragrance blends creamy pumpkin, freshly brewed espresso, and warm spices like cinnamon and nutmeg for a rich, comforting scent that feels like autumn in a cup.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a warm, inviting atmosphere that’s both energizing and soothing.
-Burn Time – 60–70 Hours
+- [Pumpkin Spice Latte Original Candle](https://affinatiliving.com/products/pumpkin-spice-latte-original-candle): Pumpkin Spice Latte Original Candle – 10 oz Pumpkin Spice Latte captures the cozy comfort of your favorite fall drink.
+Creamy pumpkin blends with warm spice and smooth sweetness for a scent that feels inviting and indulgent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Pumpkin Puree, Warm SpiceMiddle Notes: Cinnamon, NutmegBase Notes: Vanilla Cream, Sweet Sugar Perfect for crisp mornings and cozy evenings, this candle fills your home with fall-inspired warmth.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:17Z
+  Updated: 2025-12-16T12:57:09Z
   Vendor: Affinati
   Product Type:
   Availability: Available